 He told a sad story about his life.
 He is one of four boys in his family.
 His mother and father are farmers.
 They hardly get enough food to eat because of the difficult life their parents are living.

 One day, a friend in their village who was attending the school told him about the BTA food in school.
 He said to him that every day in Mallory Jansen School supplies them food to eat.
 He secretly told his mother to tell his father that he would like to attend school in Ngolala.
 The mother wondered how she was going to tell her husband about Eddie’s decision of wanting to attend school.
 Eddie could not wait on his request made to his mother.
 Instead, early in the morning, he followed his friend that was attending COTN School.

 After searching for him in the village, his father came to the school during lunch time.
 He met them eating food that was served to his friend.
 From that day, his father decided to send him to school and registered him in COTN’s Mallory Jansen Memorial School in Ngolala.

-This story becomes more interesting.
+Eddie’s story became an interesting one.
 He started eating good nourishing meals daily.
 His academics began to improve as time went on.
 His personal health also improved, and he was healthier than the time he was in his village not attending school.

-This young lady was admitted into Mallory Jansen, where she has done very well academically.
+She was admitted into Mallory Jansen, where she has done very well academically.
 She is currently in the primary school.
 When asked how she is coping with her schoolwork, she says one of the reasons she is able to learn and focus is because the help she is getting through the food that is provided each day in school.
-Though she is not getting lunch from her grandmother, she feels happy when she is in school because she knows she will have a meal at midday.

 She further went on to say that the BTA has nourished her body and makes her very strong and active in her class.
 In the morning, she walks for nearly half a mile to come to school with her friends.
 She is happy and says she wants to become a doctor after she completes Secondary School in the future.